codeAligned/tjioi/contest.md

 ### Final scoreboard

-The written round is worth 600 points in total, and the programming round is worth 1000 points in total, for a total of 1600 points.
+The written round has five problem sections with 200 points in total, and its score is multiplied by three to be worth 600 points.
+The programming round has ten problems, each worth 100 points in total for a total of 1000 points in total.
+The total possible point value is 1600 points.

 <iframe src="https://docs.google.com/spreadsheets/d/1mBtiw56Rq_8BqciAdtiSwSt5kOjcS4EOkJ7WeV_-VyQ/pubhtml?widget=true&amp;headers=false" style="height: 400px; width: 100%"></iframe>